 The main factor for durability of hard materials in wear applications is the fracture toughness.
 AbrecoⓇ modified high chromium cast iron against traditional high chromium cast iron (HCCI) has fine and discrete chromium carbide distribution in the martensitic matrix which increases fracture toughness and abrasion resistance.
 AbrecoⓇ produces high chromium cast iron according to ASTM-A532 alloys.

-Standards and Mechanical Properties of High Chromium Cast Iron
+Standard chemical composition of High Chromium Cast Iron (ASTM-A532)

 Ductile Cast Iron: